 Figure 9.
 The second-generation lightweight Diplodocus cast as currently displayed at the new Field House building since 2006.
 Skeleton in right lateral view, with Homo sapiens Michael P. Taylor for scale.
 Photograph by Mathew J. Wedel.

 Figure 10.
 Double Diplodocus mount at the Museum of Science and Industry (MOSI), Tampa, Florida.
-Both individuals are identical, having been cast from the molds made by Dinolab from the Concrete Diplodocus of Vernal.
+Both individuals are identical, having been cast from the molds made by Dinolab from the concrete Diplodocus of Vernal.
 Photograph by Anthony Pelaez, taken between 1997 and 2017.

 Figure 11.
 The elements of the concrete cast moving from Vernal to Price on 8 April 2013.
-A. the concrete bones packed onto wooden pallets outside the new Field House building, having been been prepared for transportation to the Utah State University Eastern campus in Price, Utah, about 100 miles southwest of Vernal.
+A. the concrete bones packed onto wooden pallets outside the new Field House building, having been prepared for transportation to the Utah State University Eastern campus in Price, Utah, about 100 miles southwest of Vernal.
 Photograph by Steven D. Sroka.
 B. The same bones having been unpacked into Ken Carpenter’s garage in Price.
 Photograph by Ken Carpenter.

 Figure 12.
 Carrie Herbel, a preparator at the Prehistoric Museum in Price, sandblasting old paint off the concrete Diplodocus casts recently obtained from Vernal, on 1 November 2014.
 By comparison with Hatcher (1901:plate V), which shows anterior-view photographs of the cervical vertebrae of Diplodocus carnegii holotype CM 84, this appears to be the cast of the 15th and last cervical, based on the wide zygapophyseal facets, the broad diapophyseal wings, the well-developed “V”-shaped intraprezygpophyseal lamina, and the tall, well separated halves of the bifid neural spine with little dorsal expansion.